Posted By Norman Gasbarro on November 19, 2010

 It is also the only book of its kind chronicling all the known descendants of one of the Lykens Valley area pioneers who fought in the Civil War.
 Perhaps it will be an inspiration to other family historians to do the same as a project for the Civil War Sesquicentennial.

-An autographed copy of the book is available for research in the Gratz Historical Society Library.
 The book is being sold through the Enders web site with all profits going to maintain the family facilities at Enders Grove.